CloudBoltSoftware/cloudbolt-forge/rules/health_checks/README.md

 ## Set Up

+* Copy the entire `health_checks' directory into your `/proserv/ directory, then run it, via `python create.py`.
+This file will create necessary objects for configuring and running the health checks rule.
+This will only work from the proserv directory.
 * Configure one or more [alert channels](http://docs.cloudbolt.io/multi-channel-alerts.html).
 This is required in order for the alerting to work in the action.
   * Use alert category, "health_check" in your comma-delimited list of alert categories for any